z399/Android-security-guide/readme.md

 Use [Vanadium](https://github.com/GrapheneOS/Vanadium) (if posible) or [Bromite](https://www.bromite.org/)

-**Warning: These projects don't priorities on anti-fingerprinting nor anonimity, Use the [Tor browser](https://www.torproject.org/) instead**
+**Warning: These projects don't priorities on anti-fingerprinting nor anonimity, if that is your top priority use the [Tor browser](https://www.torproject.org/) instead**

 ## Social Media